cisnez/chatgpt/README.md

-# OpenAI Chatbot with gpt-3.5-turbo model
+# OpenAI Chatbot with gpt-3.5-turbo of gpt-4 model
+(to be updated)
 This is a simple chatbot that uses OpenAI's GPT-3.5-turbo language model to generate responses to user input.

 ## Installation